 Friends and ‘Songs’

-“Often a person makes friends with another person only because it is easy to sing his or her song to them, and if the latter suddenly says in so many words to “shut up”, he or she is so deeply offended that they go in search of a new friend — a person who will really understand him or her, as the expression goes —as if anyone could understand another person, just like that.
+And if the latter suddenly says (in so many words) to “shut up”, then they are so deeply offended that they go in search of a new friend — a person who will really ‘understand them’, as the expression goes — as if anyone could understand another person, just like that.

 To understand another, one must first understand oneself, and this only begins after long work on oneself and catching glimpses of what one is really like.